jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-15-security-architecture.md

 - On-premise: full control, higher cost, more maintenance
 - Cloud: scalability, cost efficiency, less direct control
 - Hybrid and multi-cloud approaches as compromises
+- **Availability vs Resilience**
+- servers, storage, databases, networking, software analytics, intelligence
+- responsibility matrix, third-party vendors, hybrid solutions
+- **Responsibility Matrix:** outlines the division of responsibilities between the cloud service provider and the customer
+	- operating system, middleware, runtime, data, application
+- **Third-Party Vendors:** provide specialized services that enhance the functionality, security, and efficiency of cloud solutions
+- **Hybrid Solutions:** combine on-premise inrastructure, private cloud services, and public cloud services
+	- data security, compliance, interoperability, cost
+	- sensitive data is protected, regulatory requirements are met, systems can communicate with each other, the solution is cost-effective
+- **On-Premise Solutions:** computing infrastructure that's physically located on-site at business
+	- **availability:** system's ability to be accessed when needed
+	- **resilience:** system's ability to recover from failure and continue to function
+	- **cost:** it's ssential to consider both the immediate and long-term costs of cloud adoption
+	- **responsiveness:** speed at which the system can adapt to changes in demand
+	- **scalability:** system's ability to handle increased workloads
+	- **ease of deployment:** cloud services are easier to deploy than on-premie solutions
+	- **risk transference:** when using the cloud services, some risks are transferred to the provider
+	- **ease of recovery:** cloud services often offer easy data recovery and backup solutions
+	- **patch availability:** cloud service providers regularly release patches to fix vulnerabilities
+	- **inability to patch:** businesses might not be able to apply patches due to compatibility issues
+	- **power:** customers don't have to worry about power consumption
+	- **compute:** amount of computational resources that a customer can use

 ---